memextech/django-template/.memex/rules.md

 ### Email Configuration - DO NOT USE ALTERNATIVES

-ALWAYS use MailerSend for production email delivery.
+ALWAYS use MailerSend for production email delivery with Direct API integration.
 No alternatives like SMTP services, SendGrid, or others should be implemented or suggested.
 The project specifically requires MailerSend integration.

+### Email Implementation Best Practices

+1. **Direct API Integration Only**:
+   - Always use the MailerSend Python SDK directly (`from mailersend import emails`)
+   - Never use Django's built-in email system or email backends for production
+   - Implement a development fallback to console output

+2. **Robust Error Handling**:
+   - Add try/except blocks around API calls
+   - Provide fallbacks for missing API keys
+   - Include package import error handling
+   - Log errors appropriately without exposing sensitive information

+3. **Template Fallbacks**:
+   - Always implement inline HTML fallback if template rendering fails
+   - Use consistent styling between template and fallback HTML
+   - Provide plain text alternatives for all emails
+   - Include current year in copyright notices using datetime

+4. **Configuration Pattern**:
+   - Use console backend by default in development
+   - Include explicit checks for EMAIL_BACKEND type
+   - Support both settings methods (environment variables and settings attributes)
+   - Never hard-code API keys or credentials

 Ask user for valid DEFAULT_FROM_EMAIL which needs to have correct domain from MailerSend configuration and update the entry in render.yaml